Date:

 The best producers in rock

-Generally speaking, it's the producers who make it possible for the artists "hit the bull's-eye"This is the reason why artists approach their choice of music as a choice.
-After all, no matter how you look at it, no matter how good the music is, if 100-200 people hear it, the probability that the performer will become a star on a global scale is extremely low...
-For this reason, artists approach the choice of producer. responsibly - Because one wrong decision on the part of the latter, and the whole career can go downhill...
+Generally speaking, it's thanks to producers that artists are able to "hit the bull's-eye"This is the reason why artists approach their choice of music as a production choice.
+No matter how you look at it, no matter how good the music is, if it is heard by 100-200 people, the probability that the performer will become a global star is extremely low...
+For this reason, artists approach the choice of a producer. responsibly - Because one wrong decision on the part of the latter, and the whole career can go downhill...
 And vice versa - if a producer lives his business and understands the trends, fame and influence await his ward!

 George Martin and Paul McCartney